Stationary cocycles for the corner growth model

 We turn to the proof of coalescence.
 Beginning with two geodesics that never intersect, stationarity and the modification argument show that with positive probability the following happens for some fixed rectangle: from the north boundary of the rectangle emanates a geodesic that intersects no geodesic that starts to the west or south of the rectangle.
 By stationarity this gives at least $cL^2$ disjoint geodesics that start inside an $L\times L$ square.
 For large $L$ this is a contradiction because there are only $2L$ north and east boundary points through which these geodesics can exit.

+Consider paths $x_{0,\infty}^u$ as in the statement of Theorem \ref{app-coal-thm}.
+By Lemma \ref{g:GB} these are semi-infinite geodesics for last-passage times

-Fix $\xi \in \ri\Uset$ and $\t\in\{e_1,e_2\}^{\Z^2}$.
-We consider geodesics $x_{0,\infty}^{u,\t,\xi-}$ and drop $\xi-$ and $\t$ from the notation.
-Because these geodesics follow the same rule $\t$ and cocycle $B^{\xi-}$, any two that intersect stay together forever.
+where the maximum is over up-right paths with $x_0=x$, $x_n=y$, and $n=\abs{y-x}_1$.
+Because these geodesics follow the same rule $\t$ and cocycle $\B$, any two that intersect stay together forever.
 Therefore, we need to prove only that geodesics eventually intersect.
 The proof is done by way of contradiction.